 For our marketing to be successful, we need to talk to the individual.
 Having a focus or niche facilitates this.

 Niching down means having a clear focus on who your ideal target customer is and aligning your marketing to match.

 But there is confusion here, even amongst the ‘experts’.
 Focusing on a niche is not an end in itself, it must form part of an overarching marketing strategy.
 I will explain part of that strategy and process here so you can implement it in your business.

 The problem stems from the multitude of online “gurus” doling out advice on how to achieve the impossible.
 Giving no real, practical steps on how to get there.
 “You must niche down, you got to focus dude”.

-Let’s explore what this means and how you might achieve it.
+Let’s explore what is a niche?
+What this means and how you might achieve it.

 Classical marketing texts define a process called STP – Segmentation, Targeting, Positioning.

 STP is the definition of marketing broken down into three steps.